autoplot/documentation/javadoc/org/das2/qds/FlattenWaveformDataSet.md

-# org.das2.qds.FlattenWaveformDataSetconvert rank 2 waveform dataset into an equivalent rank 1 dataset.
-Note that
+# org.das2.qds.FlattenWaveformDataSet

- data valid properties for the data's DEPEND_0 are ignored.
+convert rank 2 waveform dataset into an equivalent rank 1 dataset.
+Note that data valid properties for the data's DEPEND_0 are ignored.

-FlattenWaveformDataSet( QDataSet ds )
+# FlattenWaveformDataSet( QDataSet ds )

 ***